Understanding Differences Between Demand And Want in WASSCE Economics

 Economists divided demand into two categories, and they are effective and ineffective demand.
 With these categories, want falls under ineffective demand.
 Understanding this division will then help to differentiate between demand and want.

 The ability to commit one’s resources at a given time to buy an item is a major differentiator between effective and ineffective demand.
 Anybody can desire or want a thing but may not have the ability (resources) to get the item.
-So, this makes such want falls into ineffective demand.
+So, this makes such want fall into ineffective demand.

 Demand is backed up by the necessary ability, which is money and willingness to pay, while want or mere desire is not backed up by the ability and willingness to pay at that material time.

 Market Prices: This also plays a role in differentiating between demand and want.
 If the market prices of commodities are high, the effective demand of people may change to ineffective demand and vice versa.
 For example, if a pack of chocolate costs $20 and one leaves home with the intention of buying the chocolate at $20.
-But on getting to the groceries store, the price changes from $20 to $50, one’s demand will change to want (mere desire) because you won’t be willing to pay for it at that particular time.
+But on getting to the grocery store, the price changes from $20 to $50, and one’s demand will change to want (mere desire) because you won’t be willing to pay for it at that particular time.
 And this is because you left home with only $20.